By Mary Van Nattan Stephens

 A living sacrifice - to be crucified unto the world and world unto me (Gal.
 6:14) that I might live the life of Christ (Gal.
 2:20) - this is what it means "to die to dear desire" - to resign self-will.
 Why?
 For what purpose?
 Philippians 3:10 That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death; 11 If by any means I might attain unto the resurrection of the dead.
 12 Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus.
 13 Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, 14 I press toward the mark for the prize of the high calling of God in Christ Jesus.

 Society or culture may pressure us to marry "at least once."
-Our family and friends may pressure us to distraction to marry.
+Our family and friends may pressure us to distraction with the "need" to marry.
 (For those who are divorced this is even harder to deal with.)
 But, we cannot blame them for the desire to marry, for this was ordained of God in the garden of Eden.

 First, the woman was created to be an help meet for the man's needs.
 This was because it is not good for man to be alone and he needed someone to cleave to (Gen. 2:18 & 24).
 So we see our brothers in Christ have this desire also.
 Secondly, Adam and Eve were commanded to be fruitful and multiply, so the desire to have and raise children is a natural desire (Gen. 1:28).
-Thirdly, after the fall, the woman's desire is to her husband, and he is to rule over her.
-So, for all of us these desires work both ways.

 Those of us who were raised by godly parents (and some of us who were not) were raised with the objective of becoming virtuous (or married) women.
 The virtuous woman of Proverbs 31 is a married woman - a woman with children.
 (Our brothers in Christ were raised to be godly men and/or able leaders and providers of a home - a home with a wife and children.)
-This training is right a good; but as Christians, it is not our chief end.
+This training is good; but as Christians, it is not our chief end.

 There are natural desires relating to marriage that are older than sin itself.
 To name some - the desire for companionship, the sexual desire, the desire for a singular love (see Song of Solomon), the desire for children and a family of our own.
 These were ordained by God before man fell.
 No matter how we may torment ourselves with the frustration and sorrow of not having these desires fulfilled, it is not the desires that are wrong, but rather our attitudes and feelings about them.